-- PC+ is designed for families with children ages 16-48 months of age, who are facing significant obstacles to school and life success, including poverty, low literacy, limited education, language barriers, geographic isolation, and/or homelessness. - At least 70% of enrolled families must contain a child between 16-36 months. - A family can receive PC+ services as a unit only once (one time PC+ rule).
-Families can only be re-enrolled with the permission of SC First Steps.
-All requests, including a detailed justification, must be submitted to the SC First Steps Director of Parenting for approval.
+- PC+ is designed for children 16-48 month. - At least 70% of enrolled families must contain a child between 16-36 months. - There is a "one time" rule for PC+; meaning that a family can only receive PC+ services as a family unit once.
+To re-enroll a family, a detailed justification must be submitted to the SC First Steps Director of Parenting.